FarahAkram27/FarahAkram27/README.md

 </div>

-  **• 👩🏻‍💻 Computer System Engineering Student**
+  ###               • 👩🏻‍💻 Computer System Engineering Student

 ---

 ### 💫 About Me

-- 👩‍🎓 First engineer in my family, studying Computer Engineering at
+- 👩‍🎓 First engineer in my family, studying Computer System Engineering at

   **Palestine Technical University - Kadoorie**
 - 🌱 Currently learning **Git**, **GitHub**, and building my coding confidence one step at a time.